 Section 6 would also add language stating that the Municipal Stormwater Implementation Program can provide financial assistance to municipalities for compliance with permits for impervious surface of three acres or more for residential subdivision stormwater systems for which a municipality assumes full legal responsibility.
+Additionally, this section would authorize the program to provide assistance for design or engineering services needed for the formation of a municipal stormwater utility.

 Section 7 would amend the statutory requirements governing how the Clean Water Board prioritizes recommendations for the allocation of funds from the Clean Water Fund.
 Specifically, it would require the Board to recommend at least \$1 million annually for the Municipal Stormwater Implementation Program to support compliance with three-acre stormwater permitting requirements.
+Sections 10 and 13 would repeal this provision on October 1, 2032.

-Section 8 would direct the Clean Water Board to direct \$5,000,000 from the Clean Water Fund to the Municipal Stormwater Implementation Program in fiscal year 2027 for the purposes identified in Section 6.
+Section 8 would direct the Clean Water Board to recommend \$5,000,000 from the Clean Water Fund to the Municipal Stormwater Implementation Program in fiscal year 2027 for the purposes identified in Section 6.
+As recommended by the Senate Committee on Natural Resources and Energy, this section would also direct the Secretary of Natural Resources to provide properties subject to a three-acre stormwater permit additional financing priority under the Municipal Stormwater Implementation and Developed Lands Implementation programs when those properties also contain residential housing that is used as a primary residence.

-Section 10: Study Committee on the Creation of Regional Stormwater Utility Districts Section 10 would establish the Study Committee on the Creation of Regional Stormwater Utility Districts.
+Section 12: Study Committee on the Creation of Regional Stormwater Utility Districts